 1.1 These test methods cover door assemblies of various materials and types of construction for use in wall openings to deter unwanted intruders.

-1.3 These test methods are designed to measure the capability of a swinging door assembly to restrain or delay and to frustrate the commission of “break-in” crimes.
+1.3 These test methods are designed to measure the capability of a swinging door assembly to restrain or delay and frustrate the commission of “break-in” crimes.

-1.5 This standard does not purport to address all of the safety problems, if any, associated with its use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.